griptape-ai/griptape-sample-structures/griptape-aws-bill-pdf-to-csv/README.md

 ## Running this Sample

 This sample converts an AWS bill PDF into a CSV.
 This is most useful for customers who have not enabled [Enhanced Billing CSV Reports](https://aws.amazon.com/about-aws/whats-new/2012/06/05/aws-billing-enables-enhanced-csv-reports-and-programmatic-access/) or for organization members who cannot download such reports.
 If available to you, the enhanced reports do contain more information that is not available in the PDF (and therefore cannot be derived into the CSV by this sample).

+Assets are contained within a Bucket.
+This sample is configured to use the same Bucket for both the source Asset and the destination Asset.
+Asset file names must be unique within the same Bucket.

 ### Locally